nextcloud/documentation/admin_manual/configuration_server/caching_configuration.rst

 ---

 APC is only for systems running PHP 5.4 and older.
-The oldest supported PHP version in ownCloud is 5.4.
+The oldest supported PHP version in Nextcloud is 5.4.

-.. note:: RHEL 6 and CentOS 6 ship with PHP 5.3 and must be upgraded to PHP 5.4 to run ownCloud.
+.. note:: RHEL 6 and CentOS 6 ship with PHP 5.3 and must be upgraded to PHP 5.4 to run Nextcloud.
 See :doc:`../installation/php_54_installation`.

 On Red Hat/CentOS/Fedora systems running PHP 5.4, install ``php-pecl-apc``.
 On Debian/Ubuntu/Mint systems install ``php-apc``.
 Then restart your Web server.